gustavostuff/rucopie/README.md

 * Support for pretty much every Libretro emulator
 * Automatically scaled, pixel perfect games in any resolution
 * Built-in Multimedia Player
-* For the UI:
 * Multi-Language: :uk: :es: :fr: :de:
 * Flexible theme system
   * Multi-layer, dynamic backgrounds
   * Per-theme icons
   * Per-theme sounds/music
   * Other tweaks for opacity, shadows and sizing
 * Color palette editor
 * Heavy operations are thread-based (file reading/writing, large data processing)
 * Pixel-perfect in any resolution that is a multiple of 640x360, such as:
   * Standard HD (1280x720)
   * Full HD (1920x1080)
   * WQHD (2560x1440)
   * 4K UHD (3840x2160)
 * Extra video options for bilinear, stretching and other tricks
 * Audio equalizer with custom profiles
 * Vertical mode